carlrobertoh/CodeGPT/DESCRIPTION.md

 ## Introducing CodeGPT: Your Free, Open-Source AI Copilot for Coding

 CodeGPT is your go-to AI assistant, designed to enhance your coding skills and optimize your programming time.
-Access state-of-the-art LLMs like GPT-4, Code LLama and more, all for free.
+Access state-of-the-art LLMs like GPT-4, Claude 3, Code LLama and more, all for free.

 ## Quick Start Guide